maxwyb/Bulls_Eye/README.md

-Bull's Eye: a Simple iOS Game
+<h1>Bull's Eye: a Simple iOS Game</h1>

-A simple iOS game where player tries to move the slider to the position as close as possible to a random number given.
+<h2>A simple iOS game where player tries to move the slider to the position as close as possible to a random number given.</h2>

-App idea comes from "The iOS Apprentice 3.3" by Matthijs Hollemans.
+<p>App idea comes from "The iOS Apprentice 3.3" by Matthijs Hollemans.</p>

-App is optimized for iPhone 5 only, so please choose the iPhone 5 simulator on top of Xcode main interface.
+<p>App is optimized for iPhone 5 only, so please choose the iPhone 5 simulator on top of Xcode main interface.</p>

-Open the project in Xcode and press Command + R to run the iOS simulator.
+<p>Open the project in Xcode and press Command + R to run the iOS simulator.</p>

-Yingbo (Max) Wang
+<p>Yingbo (Max) Wang</p>